 Rogelia Cruz Estrada

-In addition, the MHRP has been collaborating with three migrant rights organizations in New England on a series of projects and this work as well as recent research with local parishes suggests (1) that Guatemalans, although numerous in New England, are not as active in local community organizations as one might expect; and (2) that local churches in which many undocumented migrants gather to pray and seek community are often lacking in basic information about the threats facing these communities, many of whose members are undocumented – and how to support them.
-Thus, Rogelia’s research will focus on mapping these communities in the Greater Boston area to better understand their social organization and priorities.
-She will then develop educational resources through which churches can better educate their congregations and leaders on the realities facing undocumented migrants in the USA, particularly those living in transnational and mixed-status families.
-These resources will also be used in an initiative of the CHRIJ to better educate Boston College undergraduates tutoring migrants in English through PULSE and 4Boston.
-Rogelia brings considerable field experience and expertise as a bilingual Guatemalan to this work and will make important contributions to the work of the CHRIJ.
-She will also lecture in several classes over the year of her stay.
-Upon return to Guatemala she will draw on this work to pursue her ongoing research with and about migrants on the border with Mexico, many of whom are journeying to the U.S.A.
+Recent research by the MHRP with three migrant rights organizations in New England well as with local parishes suggests (1) that Guatemalans, although numerous in New England, are not as active in local community organizations as one might expect; and (2) that local churches in which many undocumented migrants gather to pray and seek community are often lacking in basic information about the threats facing these communities, many of whose members are undocumented – and how to support them.
+Ms. Cruz Estrada’s recent research has mapped these communities in the greater Boston area to better understand their social organization and priorities.
+She will be developing educational resources through which churches can better educate their congregations and leaders on the realities facing undocumented migrants in the USA, particularly those living in transnational and mixed-status families.

 Dr. Maryanne Loughry is a Sister of Mercy, a psychologist, and an academic working on the rights of forced migrants with research affiliations at Oxford University and Flinders University of South Australia.
 She is currently the Associate Director of Jesuit Refugee Service Australia.
-She was first visiting scholar at the Center in Fall 2008 and in Spring 2010 will work in collaboration with Center directors on research and advocacy efforts related to forced migration.
+She was first visiting scholar at the Center in Fall 2008.
 Dr. Loughry serves on several international boards including the academic board of the Gaza Community Mental Health Programme and the Governing Committee of the International Catholic Migration Committee.
 More recently she has been involved in researching and writing on the links between climate change and forced migration.
-Dr. Loughry is an integral member of the Center's current collaboration with Jesuit Refugee Services.

 Ricardo Falla Sánchez